UniMath/agda-unimath/CITING-SOURCES.md

 possible issues.

-**Note:** If the citation label of your reference is not being generated properly, we have a custom `citeas` field that can be used to overwrite it.
-For instance, _Homotopy Type Theory: Univalent Foundations of Mathematics_ should be cited as {{#cite UF13}}, and to make this work we have set `citeas = {UF13}` for its BibLaTeX entry.
-Keep in mind that if the citation label is not being generated properly, then it is probable that the author list is not being parsed properly either.
+**Note:** If the citation label of your reference is not being generated properly, we support a custom `citeas` field that can be used to overwrite it.
+For instance, _Homotopy Type Theory: Univalent Foundations of Mathematics_ should be cited as {{#cite UF13}}, and to make it so we have set `citeas = {UF13}` for its BibLaTeX entry.
+Keep in mind that if the citation label is not being generated properly, then it is likely that the author list is not being parsed properly either.